Staff Profile

 II.
 Outlets

-My work has appeared across a range of academic journals including British Journal of Management, Business History, Organization, JBFA, Accounting & Business Research, British Accounting Review, Critical Perspectives on Accounting, International Journal of Accounting, Auditing & Taxation, Accounting Education and the Applied Economics series of journals.
+My work has appeared across a range of academic journals including British Journal of Management, Business History, Organization, JBFA, Accounting & Business Research, British Accounting Review, Critical Perspectives on Accounting, Journal of International Accounting, Auditing & Taxation, Accounting Education and the Applied Economics series of journals.

 I have written occasional articles for professional journals (e.g. Accountancy) one of which (Accountancy, 2001) was chosen by CIMA for inclusion in their Study System materials for the professional exam “Financial Analysis”, used across Europe, Africa and Asia.